Tengiz Amirejibi Festival: Irma Giani brings fire and grace to the Tengiz Amirejibi Festival

 AI

-, the featured pianist at the opening of the XII Music Festival in memory of , on October 19, presented a refined exploration into the piano repertoire.
+, the featured pianist at the opening of the XII in memory of , on 19, presented refined exploration into the piano repertoire.
 She merged late-Beethovenian reflection with Scriabin’s dramatic and Chopin’s lyrical finesse.
 The carefully chosen program of Irma Gigani took the listener through a journey of complex emotional landscapes.
 From the philosophical depths in Beethoven’s Sonata No. 31 to the lyrical yet stormy forms of Scriabin, and Chopin.

 Irma Gianni’s Pianistic voice: Crafting narrative through structure and emotion